LaurenceMolloy/RepoDash/docs/userguide.md

 outside the date range of the issues data collected, RepoDash will do its best to adjust the dates and/or shorten the plotting timespan so that it maps as closely as possible to the data available.

-**Database Interaction:** The current version of RepoDash wipes and re-generates the database with every run.
-An update mode of operation is planned for in the near future.
-This will allow you to focus only on changes and additions since the previous run, reducing the number of API calls required.

 <h3>Example Usage</h3>

 **EXAMPLE 1: Numpy Issues**

-Process the first 6 pages of the issues list from the Numpy repository and plot _**issue**_ metrics for the period June 2012 to September 2012 inclusive (4 months).
+Process the first 6 pages of the issues list from the Numpy repository and plot _**issue**_ and _**label**_ metrics for the period June 2012 to September 2012 inclusive (4 months).
+You may notice that there are labels with a count of zero in the label count display.
+These are labels that were attached to issues that were both opened and closed during the period June 2012 - September 2012.

     python3 RepoDash.py -u numpy -r numpy -m 4 -d '2012-09' -c 6